scivision/xkblas/README.md

 added to a file called `log`.

 # Compilation of XKBlas program
-This step is optional if you want to use the drop-in replacement of the BLAS library, in the same way NVBLAS traps redirect BLAS calls to equivalent CUBLASXT, then you only need to run your program with preloading `libXKBlas_blaswrapper.so` (see below).

 The installation generates 3 libraries in  `<install directory>/lib`:
 * `libkaapi.so`: the low level XKaapi runtime
 * `libXKBlas.so`: the XKBlas library which is linked against libkaapi.so
-* `libXKBlas_blaswrapper.so`: the BLAS drop-in replacement library **NOT YET AVAILABLE IN V0.4-rc7**

 The XKBlas API is defined in `<install directory>/include` repository and the user that want to compile XKBlas program with its API should includes `XKBlas.h`.